hoangduytran/blender-manual/manual/compositing/types/color/adjust/rgb_curves.rst

 .. tip::

-   To define the levels, use the :ref:`eyedropper <ui-eyedropper>` to select a color sample of a displayed image.
+   To define the black and white levels, use the :ref:`eyedropper <ui-eyedropper>` to select a color sample of a displayed image.

 Properties
 ==========

 Tone :guilabel:`Compositor Only`
-   :Standard: TODO 2.8
-   :Film Like: TODO 2.8
+   :Standard: The Combined curve is applied to each channel individually, which may result in a change of hue.
+   :Filmlike: Keeps the hue constant.

 Channel
-   Clicking on one of the channels displays the curve for each.

-   C (Combined RGB), R (Red), G (Green), B (Blue) Curve
+   The curve to show.

+   :C: Combined
+   :R: Red
+   :G: Green
+   :B: Blue

+Curve
-   A Bézier curve that varies the input levels (X axis) to produce an output level (Y axis).
+   A Bézier curve that maps each input level (X axis) to an output level (Y axis).
-   For the curve controls see: :ref:`Curve widget <ui-curve-widget>`.
+   For the curve controls, see :ref:`Curve widget <ui-curve-widget>`.

 Outputs
 =======

-Image
+Image/Color
    Standard color output.